LiquoriChris/azuredevops-extension-iis-tools/overview.md

 - StopIISAppPool: Stops one or more IIS application pools on a web server.
 - StartIISAppPool: Starts one or more IIS application pools on a web server.

+## Using JEA Endpoints

+If using Just Enough Administration (JEA), you must include language mode in your PSSession Configuration file.
+In the PSSession Role Capabilities file, please include the following:

+Modules:
+- ModulesToImport = 'WebAdministration'

+Cmdlets:
+- 'Get-WebAppPoolState'
+- 'Start-WebAppPool'
+- 'Stop-WebAppPool'
+- 'Get-ChildItem'
+- 'Start-Sleep'
+- 'Copy-Item'
+- 'Remove-Item'
+- 'Write-Error'
+- 'Out-Null'

+Providers:
+- 'Variable'
+- 'WebAdministration'

+This will allow the JEA Endpoint to run successfully when using tasks.

 ## Note

 PSRemoting must be enabled to run most tasks.
 To find out how to enable PSRemoting in your organization, please read Microsoft's official documentation.